FAQs & Tips

-Local $6.50 - Includes all of Christchurch city.
+Local $8.50 - Includes all of Christchurch City.
 Does not include Rangiora & Rural Canterbury.

-We're located in Pegasus.
-If you are able to and prefer to pick up your order then select pick up at checkout and I will contact you to arrange a time that suits.
+We are located in Kaiapoi.
+If you are able to, and prefer to pick up your order then select pick up at checkout and come and visit the store during opening hours to pick up your order.

 We do all our own propagation off cuttings!
-They are first soaked in Groconut then placed in trays of Spagmoss.
+They are first soaked in Groconut then placed in trays of spagmoss.
 These are then kept in a grow tent with heat and lights for a minimum of 4 weeks.
-Once the cutting has grown a good root system and are ready to go in soil, they are added to website shop.
+Once the cuttings have grown a good root system and are ready to go in soil, they are added to our website shop.

-When choosing a pot to plant your cutting in, don't select one overly big.
-The reason being the larger the pot, the longer the soil takes to dry out and the risk increases for root rot.
-The roots don't need a whole lot of room so begin the cuttings in a small pot and repot it when the roots begin to grow out of the drainage holes.
+When choosing a pot to plant your cutting in, don't select one that is overly big.
+The reason - the larger the pot, the longer the soil takes to dry out and the risk increases for root rot.
+The roots don't need a whole lot of room so begin the cutting in a small pot and repot it when the roots begin to grow out of the drainage holes.

 You want to select a pot that has drainage holes and a tray underneath to catch draining water.
-Or, use a pot with no drainage holes as a cover pot.
-Meaning plant your cutting in a plastic pot with drainage that fits into your cover pot.
+Or, use a pot with no drainage holes as a cover pot - plant your cutting into a plastic pot with drainage that fits into your cover pot.